-sometimes you just need some help getting naked to reveal the body’s wisdom and heal…
+Sometimes you just need a little help to reveal the body’s wisdom and heal…

 How do you live fully in a body riddled with roadblocks?
-Naked: My Body’s Story is one woman’s unflinching and honest odyssey told with liberating insight.
+Naked is one woman’s unflinching and honest odyssey told with liberating insight.

 Let’s work together to reveal your body’s wisdom and discover and unlock old patterns that keep you stuck.